WHERE ARE THE BEST NEIGHBORHOODS IN TOKYO? WHICH ARE THE COOLEST DISTRICTS TO VISIT TO TOKYO?

 We had no idea what to expect at Monzen Nakacho, but we completely fell in love with this beautiful and traditional area of Tokyo.
 In fact, Monzen Nakacho was the historic home of Sumo in Japan, before moving to Ryogoku further west.

-But what we liked the most in Monzen Nakacho is its charming old buildings, beautiful temples, the many restaurants and its beautiful river crossing the neighborhood.
+But what we liked the most in Monzen Nakacho is its charming old buildings, beautiful temples, the many restaurants, and its beautiful river crossing the neighborhood.

 READ: 10 BEST THINGS TO SEE IN MONZEN-NAKACHO, A CHARMING NEIGHBORHOOD IN TOKYO

 Kagurazaka is a small district located at the eastern end of Shinjuku on the border with the district of Chiyoda in Tokyo.
-This district has the reputation of being the French quarter of Tokyo.
-Indeed, it is home to many french shops and restaurants.
+This district has the reputation of being the French Quarter of Tokyo.
+Indeed, it is home to many French shops and restaurants.

-But Kagurazaka is also known for being one of the Geisha district of Tokyo (still active today).
+But Kagurazaka is also known for being one of the Geisha districts of Tokyo (still active today).
 The typical Yokocho alleys of Kagurazaka still bear witness to its feudal past linked to the Geishas.

 READ: 10 AWESOME THINGS TO DO IN KAGURAZAKA, THE FRENCH DISTRICT OF TOKYO